 - 1. A contribution to a specific individual, - 2.
 A contribution to a nonqualified organization, - 3.
 The part of a contribution from which you receive or expect to receive a benefit, - 4.
 The value of your time or services, - 5.
 Your personal expenses, - 6.
 A qualified charitable distribution from an individual retirement arrangement (IRA), - 7.
-Appraisal fees, - Certain contributions to donor-advised funds, or - Certain contributions of partial interests in property.
+Appraisal fees, - 8.
+Certain contributions to donor-advised funds, - 9.
+Certain contributions of partial interests in property, or - 10.
+Certain conservation contributions by pass-through entities.